by Howard H. Brinton

 From such examples, it appears that Quaker argument is seldom pragmatic.
 Few writings condemn war because of its stupidity, its failure to achieve its own ends, or its destructiveness of property.
 If the end achieved were good, great loss of property or the sacrifice of one’s own life would be a small price to pay for it.
 But we do find frequent emphasis on the relationship of means to end, in the sense that, if a spiritual end is desired, a material means will not achieve it.

 The reply of Jesus to Pilate, “If my kingdom were of this world then would my servants fight,” quoted so often by Friends, was interpreted as meaning that a spiritual end, such as the coming of Christ’s kingdom in the souls of men, can not be furthered by material means.
-An evil will cannot be transformed into a good will by the sword.
+An evil will cannot be transformed into a goodwill by the sword.
 The chances are that the reverse will be achieved.
 The Christian way of life is such that to be genuine it must be adopted voluntarily, not under coercion.
 Violence depresses personality to the level of material things and renders its victim less capable of reformation.
 To assume that there is no other way than violence to create a better human society is to assume that reformation is impossible.

 If the kingdom of God is to come on earth it will be brought in by those who are already living in it in the sense that they are using its methods.
-“The weapons of our warfare are not carnal” is a phrase which appears more frequently than any other in early Quaker writings dealing with the problem of war.
+“The weapons of our warfare are not carnal” is a phrase that appears more frequently than any other in early Quaker writings dealing with the problem of war.
 This expression meant two things.
 It meant that spiritual means must be used to achieve spiritual ends and it meant that the Quakers considered themselves to be real fighters but fighters for Christ’s kingdom, not for the world’s kingdoms.
 They were prepared to suffer, and did suffer as much in consequence of their warfare, as did soldiers battling on behalf of an earthly kingdom.
 George Fox writes: “All such as pretend Christ Jesus and confess him, and yet run into the use of carnal weapons, wrestling with flesh and blood, throw away the spiritual weapons.”

 William Dewsbury, who spent most of his adult life in prison suffering for the Truth, had joined the Parliamentary forces to “fight for the gospel,” as he thought, but an inward experience in 1645, three years before George Fox began to preach, led him to leave the army.
 He writes: